openstack-archive/fuel-plugin-lma-collector/README.md

 Reporting Bugs
 --------------

-Bugs should be filed against the [LMA Toolchain project]( https://launchpad.net/lma-toolchain) on Launchpad (not Github!).
+Bugs should be filed against the [LMA toolchain project]( https://launchpad.net/lma-toolchain) on Launchpad (not Github!).

 Contributing